ptripathi/NLP/README.md

 # Orginazation:
 - models
 -- utils.py - shared utility functions

 -- score.py - utility module to compute BLEU-4 score on the translation results

 -- data_prep.py - utility functions to help data preprocessing
+- model_n folders
+-- model artifacts such as encode, decoder

+-- train: notebook to train the model

+-- test: notbook to test the model

 # Process